 You’re more than a statistic

 These resources will help you understand your salary potential and trends for your future career, but there are other factors that come into play—like where you live and your personal experiences.
-Talk to your academic and career counselors for the most accurate information about all the factors in your career journey.
+Talk to your academic and career counselors for the most accurate information about all the factors in your career search.